apache/directory-fortress-enmasse/README-SECURITY-MODEL.md

          A
  ```

- Where a role called *CTO* is the highest ascendant in the graph, and *A* is the lowest descendant.
+ Here a role called *CTO* is the highest ascendant in the graph, and *A* is the lowest descendant.
 In a top-down role hierarchy, privilege increases as we descend downward.
 So a person with role *A* inherits all that are above.

  In describing a range of roles, *beginRange* is the lowest descendant in the chain, and *endRange* the highest.
-Furthermore a bracket, '[', ']', indicates inclusiveness, whereas parenthesis, '(', ')' excludes its corresponding endpoint.
+Furthermore a bracket, '[', ']', indicates inclusiveness with an endpoint, whereas parenthesis, '(', ')' will exclude a corresponding endpoint.

- Some example ranges that can be derived from the role graph above:
+ Some example ranges that can be derived from the sample role graph above:

  * [A, CTO] is the full set: {CTO, ENG, QC, E1, E2, Q1, Q2, DA, QA, A}.
  * (A, CTO) is the full set, minus the endpoints: {ENG, QC, E1, E2, Q1, Q2, DA, QA}.